curiouslychris/smooch-docs/pages/guide/native-ios-sdk.md

 ## Adding Smooch to your app

-There are two ways to install the Smooch SDK.
-Our recommended way to install Smooch is through [CocoaPods](/guide/native-ios-sdk/#cocoapods-method).
-We support Carthage too and you can also go the [manual route](/guide/native-ios-sdk/#manual-method-carthage) and drop the SDK into your Xcode project.

-We've documented both methods for adding Smooch to your app.
+The Smooch iOS SDK supports installation through both [CocoaPods](/guide/native-ios-sdk/#cocoapods) and [Carthage](/guide/native-ios-sdk/#carthage).
 Read on and follow your preferred way of adding the SDK to your project.

-### CocoaPods Method
+### CocoaPods

 First, Install [CocoaPods](https://cocoapods.org/) if it isn't already